Mara Aspinall is a biotech industry executive and healthcare pioneer.

 Brooklyn Law School, LL.B., 1953.

-Sarah is a Tucson native and received her undergraduate degree from the University of Washington in Economics, her MBA from the University of Arizona, and most recently, a MPA from the Harvard Kennedy School.
-She and her husband David have two children, Tommy and Laura.
+Sarah is a Tucson native and received her undergraduate degree from the University of Washington in Economics, her MBA from the University of Arizona, and an MPA from the Harvard Kennedy School.
+She has served on the boards of several departments at the UA and the College of Science, TREO, C-Path, and the Southern Arizona Buffelgrass Coordination Center.
+She is a current member of the SALC board and co-chairs the governance committee.
+She is a past chair of the University of Arizona Foundation Board and co-chaired the Arizona Now capital campaign.
+She and her husband, David, have two children, Tom and Laura.

 Since Greg joined the Tucson community in 2011, he has consistently worked to strengthen Tucson’s social service safety net and improve our quality of life.
 He is passionate about supporting children, families and vulnerable adults, making a personal commitment through board and volunteer service and a professional commitment through designing and implementing programs for corporate community reinvestment and social responsibility.
 In 2016, the Tucson Hispanic Chamber of Commerce named Greg Tucson’s 40 Under 40 Man of the Year.

 Greg currently serves as the Regional Vice President, Community Affairs, at AZ Complete Health.
 Previously, he served as the Chief Community and Public Relations Officer at Community Partners, Inc./Community Partnership of Southern Arizona and Public Relations and Communications Director for Magellan Health Services of Arizona.
 During his time in Tucson, Greg stewarded the investment of approximately $2.5 million in support of local social service and nonprofit organizations.
 He currently serves in a board leadership role for the Children’s Museum Tucson and Oro Valley and sits on the board of the Boys and Girls Clubs of Tucson.